ClickHouse/ClickHouse/rfcs/control-groups/README.md

         `TaskConcurrencyController<TaskType::Query>`).
         * In the future this could be re-implemented as a condition on ProfileEvents with a trigger similar to the design described in [3].
-    * No support for hierarchy, overcommit, bursting at this point .
+    * No support for hierarchies, overcommitting, bursting at this point .

 1. Add support for nesting/hierarchy, add support for "control groups" templates, hoist some existing "controllers" ie MemoryTracker.